Spokane Community College

-Spokane Community College is a public community college in Spokane, Washington.
+Spokane Community College is a public community college in Spokane, Washington, United States.
 It is part of the Community Colleges of Spokane and was established in 1963.

 Academics

 SCC offers associate degree, bachelor's degrees, and certificates.
 SCC's health sciences division is the largest among community and technical colleges in Washington state.
 The college is accredited by the Northwest Commission on Colleges and Universities.